 When asked about al-Ja’afari’s claim, Stephen O’Brien, the United Nations under-secretary-general for humanitarian affairs and emergency relief coordinator, told reporters the United Nations. has “reports of people who are either starving or indeed have starved and died.”

 More than 250,000 Syrians – largely civilians – have been killed in the civil war, according to the United Nations.

 Even though Madaya is less than 50 kilometers (31 miles) from the capital city of Damascus, the cost of food has crippled the city.

 For example, in Damascus, flour costs 79 cents a kilogram.
 But in Madaya, a kilo of flour costs $120, and a kilo of rice costs $150.

 In the capital, milk costs $1.06 a liter.
 But in Madaya, the price soars to $300 a liter.

 Then there’s the problem of landmines, which have made smuggling food into the city extremely dangerous, Dr. Khaled Mohammed said.

 Mohammed, who works at a field hospital in Madaya, said he gets about 250 cases of starvation a day.
 He said the hospital has seen at least 55 deaths from starvation.

 On Sunday, he said five people died in the past 48 hours, including a 9-year-old child.

 And when a child dies, the doctor said, it’s likely his or her siblings will die soon, too.
-So families go door to door, urgently trying to gather what they can to feed the siblings.
+So families go door to door, urgently trying to gather what they can to feed and save the siblings.

 ’The tip of an iceberg’